 If no communication has been made from the child's immediate contacts and their emergency contacts by 6:00pm, campus security is notified and will monitor the child until the Baltimore City Police Department/Department of Social Services arrives on scene.
-This is absolutely essential for the child's safety and well being.
+This is absolutely essential for the child's safety and well-being.

-If you are unavoidably detained due to an emergency, please notify the office (using the ACP cell phone 410-236-0748 after 3:30).
 When you are late, you cause the closing staff to be late picking up their children.